 Reading gains 'First Class' in green university ranking

-The University has been awarded a First Class Award in the People & Planet Green League 2013, the UK's only comprehensive and independent green ranking of universities.
+The University of Reading has been awarded a First Class Award and ranked 17 out of 143 universities in the People & Planet Green League 2013, the UK's only comprehensive and independent green ranking of universities.

-Reading's position means it is the most improved among the UK's greenest universities, rising 42 places to 17 out of 143.
-Much of the work to achieve this has been carried out by the University's Clean and Green Team.
+Reading's position means it is the most improved among the UK's greenest universities, rising 42 places.

-Vice-Chancellor, Sir David Bell said: "As a world-leading University in the field of climate science, it is important that we lead by example.
+Sir David Bell, Vice-Chancellor of the University of Reading, said: "As a world-leading University in the field of climate science, it is important that we lead by example.
 Our Green League ranking is testament to the University's commitment to cut our carbon emissions and embed sustainability across our campuses.